 Osamah Sami is an award-winning actor, writer, director, poet, and stand up comedian.
 He was born and raised in war torn Iran to Iraqi parents, before moving with his family to Australia as a teen.

-Osamah is the star and writer behind the smash-hit Australian film Ali’s Wedding, co-written alongside Andrew Knight (Hacksaw Ridge, The Water Diviner) , shot by Oscar-nominated cinematographer Don McAlpine (Moulin Rouge, Mrs Doubtfire), under the helm of award-winning director Jeffrey Walker (Modern Family, Dance Academy).
+Osamah is the star and writer behind the hit Australian film Ali’s Wedding (now on NETFLIX), co-written alongside Andrew Knight (Hacksaw Ridge, The Water Diviner) , and shot by Oscar-nominated cinematographer Don McAlpine (Moulin Rouge, Mrs Doubtfire), under the helm of award-winning director Jeffrey Walker (Modern Family, Dance Academy).

-Osamah was also the recipient of the triennial Golden Phoenix International Award for his contribution to Iraqi culture in diaspora.
-He is listed as a ‘notable Australian Muslim’ by the Commonwealth of Australia.
+Osamah was the recipient of the triennial Golden Phoenix International Award for his contribution to Iraqi culture in diaspora.
+He is also listed as a ‘notable Australian Muslim’ by the Commonwealth of Australia.
 In 2017, he was the winner of the Creative Muslim of the Year at the Australian Muslim Achievement Awards.